Sara-654/Smart-Recipe-Assistant/README.md

         In VScode you can run-

         pip install tensorflow numpy pillow
+ 4. For webcam access-

+        pip install opencv-python

- 4.API- Replace 'your API key' by fetching your API by signing up at Spoonacular API.
+ 5.API- Replace 'your API key' by fetching your API by signing up at Spoonacular API.